Visual Arts Courses

+Over the past fifty years, many visual artists have taken up the process and methods of academic research as an impetus for works of art.
 Through readings, discussions, case studies, and studio projects, students in this class will engage the immediate context of the University as source material for their artworks, and as a means of exploring the effect that research and knowledge production might have on contemporary artistic practice.

 This course will introduce students to core screenwriting principles and techniques.

+A required seminar for Practice of Art majors and Program in Visual Arts certificate students emphasizing contemporary art practices and ideas.
 The course addresses current issues in painting, drawing, sculpture, film, video, photography, and performance installation.

 Drawing is a distinct process; it can serve as a mode of documentation or as a preparatory step in many other processes.
 This allows drawing to point to a past event, create a primary experience in the present, and/or to serve as a model or plan for what is to come.
 We will explore these multiple uses of drawing and their accompanying temporalities through approaches that emphasize a wide range of formal effects — illusionistic form, space, flatness, mark-making, opacity, transparency — while simultaneously exploring how artists have turned to drawing to record, index, propose, invent, and fantasize.